tutek1/DTLabs/03_Platformer2D/lab03.md

-## Project Orientation
+## Project Organization
 Duration: hh:mm:ss

-Let's have a look in the template project, that I provided.
-If you look in the **FileSystem** you can see the folder **2DPlatforming**.
-Inside it you can find the debug scene, in which we will work in in this codelab, and a sprite sheet.
+Let's have a look in the template project that I provided.
+If you look in the **FileSystem**, you can see the folder `2DPlatforming`.
+Inside it, you can find the debug scene, in which we will work in this codelab, and a sprite sheet image.

 ### Folder management
-One important thing is the way you structure the folders in your project.
-Many people have folders based on file type (`Scripts`, `Art`, `Scenes`, `Sounds` etc.).
+The way you structure the folders in your project is very important.
+Many people have folders based on **file type** (`Scripts`, `Art`, `Scenes`, `Sounds` etc.).
 This can be quick and useful to find something in smaller projects or folders.
-I will use this approach in the `2DPlatforming` part of the project, since it will be a small minigame in the final `3D` game.
+I will use this approach in the `2DPlatforming` part of the project, since it will be a small minigame.

-The other approach, which you can see in the `3D` folder, is to split everything based on the type of the game object.
+The other approach, which you can see in the `3D` folder, is to split everything based on the **type of the game object**.
 I personally like this approach better, since it is more **logical** and **scalable**.

 ### Folder colors
 Another important thing is to stay organized.
 I recommend setting colors to the main folders (3D and 2DPlatforming) in the **FileSystem**.
 You can do it like this with a `right-click`:

 ![](img/FolderColor.png)

-Personally, in this project it would be nice to color the **3D** folder red and **2D** folder blueish, since 3D nodes are red and 2D nodes are blue.
+Personally, in this project it would be nice to color the **3D** folder red and **2D** folder blue, since 3D nodes are red and 2D nodes are blue.
 Like this:

 ![](img/FolderColorDone.png)